 You may know the widget functionality of iPhones (which, by the way, just received a massive update in June 2020).
 If not, swipe to the right on the iPhone.
 You get a very comprehensive overview of selected widgets.

-You don’t have to unlock the phone, open an app, and probably login.
-In case the content of a widget alerts you, you can simply click on the widget and the several apps open.
+You don’t have to unlock the phone, open an app, and probably log in.
+Instead, in the content of a widget alerts you, you can click on the device, and several apps open.

-Accordingly, you have access to your most crucial information and KPIs with one single gesture (just swipe to the right).
-And if a KPI alerts you, you click on the widget and the corresponding app opens.
+Accordingly, you can access your most crucial information and KPIs with one gesture (swipe to the right).
+And if a KPI alerts you, you click on the widget, and the corresponding app opens.
 That’s what we call ultra-seamless integration.

 This is just one example of many.
-As mentioned earlier: The core idea is to utilize smartphone and tablet functionalities to tighter integrate business intelligence and KPI apps into the device.
-That results in a massively improved usability.
+As mentioned earlier: The core idea is to utilize smartphone and tablet functionalities tighter to integrate business intelligence and KPI apps into the device.
+That results in massively improved usability.

 Just dream for a second